Pleaching

-Pleaching or plashing is a technique of interweaving living and dead branches through a hedge creating a fence, hedge or lattices.
-Trees are planted in lines, and the branches are woven together to strengthen and fill any weak spots until the hedge thickens.
+Pleaching or plashing is a technique of interweaving living and dead branches through a hedge creating a fence, hedge, or lattices.
+Trees are planted in lines and the branches are woven together to strengthen and fill any weak spots until the hedge thickens.
 Branches in close contact may grow together, due to a natural phenomenon called inosculation, a natural graft.
-Pleach also means weaving of thin, whippy stems of trees to form a basketry effect.
+Pleach also means weaving thin, whippy stems of trees forming a basketry effect.

 History

 Pleaching or plashing (an early synonym) was common in gardens from late medieval times to the early eighteenth century, to create shaded paths, or to create a living fence out of trees or shrubs.
 Commonly deciduous trees were used by planting them in lines.
 The canopy was pruned into flat planes with the lower branches removed leaving the stems below clear.
-This craft had been developed by European farmers who used it to make their hedge rows more secure.
-Julius Caesar (circa 60 B.C.) states that the Gallic tribe of Nervii used plashing to create defensive barriers against cavalry.
+The craft had been developed by European farmers who used it to make their hedge rows more secure.
+Julius Caesar (circa 60 B.C.) says that the Gallic tribe of Nervii used plashing to create defensive barriers against cavalry.

-In hedge laying, this technique can be used to improve or renew a quickset hedge to form a thick, impenetrable barrier suitable for enclosing animals.
+In hedgelaying, the technique can be used to improve or renew a quickset hedge to form a thick, impenetrable barrier suitable for enclosing animals.
 It keeps the lower parts of a hedge thick and dense, and was traditionally done every few years.
 The stems of hedging plants are slashed through to the centre or more, then bent over and interwoven.
 The plants rapidly regrow, forming a dense barrier along its entire length.

-In garden design, the same technique has produced elaborate structures, neatly shaded walks and allées.
-This was not much seen in the American colonies, where a labor-intensive aesthetic has not been a feature of gardening: "Because of the time needed in caring for pleached allées," Donald Wyman noted, "they are but infrequently seen in American gardens, but are frequently observed in Europe."
+In garden design, the same technique has produced elaborate structures, neatly shaded walks, and allées.
+It was not much seen in the American colonies, where a labor-intensive aesthetic has not been a feature of gardening: "Because of the time needed in caring for pleached allées," Donald Wyman said, "they are but infrequently seen in American gardens, but are frequently observed in Europe."